 The loss of estrogen may also be associated with changes in cholesterol levels and increased risk of heart disease.
 If you have high blood pressure or diabetes or are overweight, your health care provider may prescribe dietary changes or drugs to reduce your risk of heart disease, heart attack, and stroke.

 There are a variety of options available to help treat the symptoms of menopause.
-The National Institute on Aging provides detailed information about some of these treatments.
+The National Institute on Aging provides detailed information on some treatments for menopause.
 In addition, the Department of Health and Human Service's Office on Women's Health also provides information about menopause treatments.
 The sections below provide some additional information.

-Treatment for Osteoporosis and Bone Loss Relating to Menopause
+Treatment for Osteoporosis and Bone Loss Related to Menopause

 Because bone loss increases in the first two years after menopause, health care providers may order a bone density test, such as a dual-energy X-ray absorptiometry (DEXA) scan.
 If you have osteoporosis or are at risk for it, your health care provider may prescribe bone-strengthening drugs or supplements to help prevent future bone loss and fractures.